HarshalNallapareddy/WordsearchPlus/README.md

   <li>Add a layer of ML to extract the letter grid and word list from a single image
 </ul>
 <h2>Search Algorithm</h2>
 The search aglorithm traverses through the grid for each word in the list.
 When the first letter of the word is encountered, the algorithm checks the surrounding letters and seeks the rest of the word.
+A list of letter positions is returned to the output interface.

 https://github.com/HarshalNallapareddy/WordsearchPlus/blob/0c088a8ec7dd303feafeae1313e12d689a60f804/algo.py#L8-L27